sowcow/blog/content/posts/planet-parade.md

 # Summary

 Good soviet movie about middle-aged males gathering for a trip.
-The viewer has lots of moments of reflection on deep matters of life.
+The viewer has lots of moments of reflection on deep matters of existence and life.
-Offering nostalgia and sense of time.
+Offering nostalgia and sharpened sense of time.

 # Context